abinit/abinit/doc/tutorial/eph4isotc.md

 on a 24x24x24 $\kk$-mesh so that we can compare the following configurations:

 <!--
-TODO: Discuss energy window, sigma_erange in connection with FS window and integration scheme
+TODO: Discuss energy window, sigma_erange in connection with the FS window and the integration scheme

 As already mentioned in the introduction, the integration of the double delta requires very dense $\kk$-meshes for electrons in order to obtain accurate results for $\gamma_\qnu$.